How to care for vaginal flora with probiotics

 Factors that contribute to altering the vaginal flora

-The most common predisposing factors when it comes to altering the vaginal flora would be:
+The most common predisposing factors for altering the vaginal flora would be:

-In cases in which hormones are supplied artificially, use of oral contraceptives, breastfeeding itself (which stimulates prolactin) and in cases of thyroid disorders or people with diabetes.
+In cases where hormones are administered artificially, use of oral contraceptives, breastfeeding itself (which stimulates prolactin) and in cases of thyroid disorders or people with diabetes.

 Poor immune system health

-A weakened immune system can involve changes and alterations in the vaginal flora, proliferation of fungi and cause infections.
+A weakened immune system can lead to changes and alterations in the vaginal flora, proliferation of fungi, and cause infections.

 New sexual partners

-Medications, especially antibiotics, can alter the vaginal and intestinal flora, and in general, the normal functioning of the body.
+Medications, especially antibiotics, can alter the vaginal flora, the intestinal flora, and in general, the normal functioning of the body.

 Smoke